If you’re looking for the best woodworking joint to start with, try this castle joint!

-The castle joint can be simply explained as a three-way corner joint.
+The castle joint, also called the interlocking double bridal joint, can be simply explained as a three-way corner joint.
 This castle joint is a combination of the bridle joint and the cross lap joint.

 Because there are 4 protrusions made on the vertical wood, this part resembles the battlements of a castle.

 A cross-shaped connection can be placed between these protrusions to make this three-way corner connection, or called the castle joint.